 10. Unique Attractions To Roanoke

-There are so many unique attractions in Roanoke that we've settled on naming four on this list.
+There are so many unique attractions in Roanoke that we've had to settle on only naming a few.
 While you're here you'll have to check out Mast General Store in Downtown Roanoke for anything from outdoor gear, toys & candy.
-Black Dog Salvage has 40,000 sq feet of architectural salvage, designs, furniture and an reality tv show.
-The Virginia Museum of Transportation has automobile, railroad and aviation galleries.
-Big Lick Brewing Co has lagers, hard seltzers, pale ales, sours and more with brewery tour available.
+Black Dog Salvage has 40,000 sq feet of architectural salvage, designs, furniture and a reality tv show based off of it.
+The Virginia Museum of Transportation has automobile, railroad and aviation galleries and more.